 In the video, Jon explains that this change was a long time coming because the Dark Chocolate Coconut bar didn’t have the shelf life he wanted and needed.
 He also wanted more consistency in texture across the bars, which was something I’d suspected as Dark Chocolate Coconut was gooier and wetter than the newer Chocolate Peanut Butter and Mint Chocolate flavors.
 Keto Bars changed the name of the flavor because as Jon states, the almond taste definitely comes through.

 Ultimately, shelf life was the biggest reason for the recipe change.
 Jon acknowledges in the video that there’s a reason treats you make at home always taste better than prepackaged products, but those treats have a much shorter shelf life.
 Along with adding almond butter, the company also removed butter and heavy cream from the ingredients.
 Jon admits this was painful to do because butter and heavy cream are so amazing, and I agree, but I understand that these ingredients are less shelf-stable than the ideal.
 I want to see Keto Bars grow as a company and get their products in front of more people, and this trade-off is necessary for that to happen.
 Also, the removal of butter and heavy cream makes Dark Chocolate Coconut Almond a vegan keto bar and gives those following a plant-based diet a convenient option to supplement their diets.
-(The Peanut Butter and Mint Chocolate flavors are vegan keto as well.)
+(The Peanut Butter, Mint Chocolate, and Chocolate Covered Strawberry flavors are vegan keto as well.)

 That said, there’s still a part of me that wishes I had bought a bunch of the original bars and stored them in my freezer to get around the expiration date.
 Of course, that’s a better argument for why I should make more homemade treats, but I am lucky that there are so many companies making great keto products for when I don’t have the time.